OSCNWeb/oscn-careers/_posts/2023-02-07-deputy-general-counsel.md

 and the public
 - Conducting legal research, analysis and writing
 - Assisting the General Counsel with maintaining fee and bond schedules
-- Assisting the General Counsel in providing legal support related to the judiciary’s technology applications, including case management systems, jury management system, OCIS network, OSCN web site, etc.
+- Assisting the General Counsel in providing legal support related to the judiciary's technology applications, including case management systems, jury management system, OCIS network, OSCN web site, etc.
 - Assisting the General Counsel and Administrative Director in a diverse variety of legal and